Maged325/Python-to-PowerBI-Projects/Sales-Insights-Dashboard/readme.md

 ---

 ## 📁 **Project Overview:**

-This project represents **Task 9** of the Elevvo Internship Program.
 The objective was to perform a full-cycle business analysis using the  **Brazilian E-Commerce Public Dataset (Olist)** .

 The project workflow includes: